Skip to main content

 To ensure the system remains stable and performs well for all users, we are phasing the rollout of some features.

-• view existing attendance cases that have been referred by their school to an attendance service provider
+• See comments and files that have been shared by the attendance service provider

 Refer to the AS-CMS quick reference guide for information about navigating and using the system.